MSssalman/mustafasalman-TDI-submission/README.md

 # mustafasalman-TDI-submission
-TDI project proposal preliminary result plots

-This contains submitted plots for the prelinary results in project proposal.
+This folder contains submitted plots for the prelinary results in capstone project proposal.

 Mustafa Salman